Why Badges Don’t Work: The Psychology of Corporate

 Leaderboards exemplify how good intentions produce harmful outcomes.
 The logic seems sound: competitive elements motivate top performers while inspiring others to improve.
 In practice, leaderboards often demotivate the majority.

-Research on goal-setting and performance consistently shows that extremely difficult or impossible goals crush motivation for those at the bottom of rankings.
+Research on goal-setting by Edwin Locke and Gary Latham, spanning five decades and documented in their 2002 book Goal-Setting Theory, demonstrates that extremely difficult or impossible goals crush motivation for those at the bottom of rankings.
 When an employee sees themselves perpetually in the bottom quartile, the leaderboard doesn’t inspire improvement—it reinforces feelings of inadequacy and disengagement.
+Meta-analyses examining over 40,000 participants found that performance improved most when goals were specific and moderately challenging, not when comparison to others was emphasized.

-Additionally, leaderboards can create toxic internal competition that undermines collaborative learning.
+Additionally, leaderboards create toxic internal competition that undermines collaborative learning.
 Rather than sharing knowledge and helping colleagues, employees view peers as obstacles to advancement.
-This contradicts the collaborative nature of most modern workplaces.
+This contradicts the collaborative nature of most modern workplaces and actively damages knowledge-sharing cultures.

-The timing of feedback matters too.
-Immediate reward notifications interrupt cognitive processing.
+The timing of feedback matters critically.
+Research by Robert Mayer and colleagues on multimedia learning demonstrates that immediate reward notifications interrupt cognitive processing and memory consolidation.
 Each ping, badge popup, or points update pulls attention away from material being learned.
-The brain needs time to consolidate memories, and constant interruptions fragment this process.
+The brain requires approximately 10-20 minutes of uninterrupted processing time to consolidate new information into long-term memory—a process that constant interruptions fragment.

 The Autonomy Destroyer